gilkeidar/ByteFrost/Assembler v2/Design/stage1_Parser.md

 as `ADD R1, PI` will be marked as a mismatch since `PI` is of type `TokenType::TEXT` and not `TokenType::IMMEDIATE`.

+~~To avoid this, the Parser has a set of "quantity types" which are defined as the set `{TokenType::IMMEDIATE, TokenType::LABEL, TokenType::TEXT}`.~~

-To avoid this, the Parser has a set of "quantity types" which are defined as the set `{TokenType::IMMEDIATE, TokenType::LABEL, TokenType::TEXT}`.
+To avoid this, the Parser has a set of "quantity types" which are defined as the set `{TokenType::IMMEDIATE, TokenType::BYTE_LABEL, TokenType::TEXT, TokenType::CONSTANT_LABEL}.`

-If an argument's `TokenType` is a quantity type and its corresponding expected argument type is also a quantity type, then the Parser will mark these as matching even if their `TokenType`s are different.
+~~If an argument's `TokenType` is a quantity type and its corresponding expected argument type is also a quantity type, then the Parser will mark these as matching even if their `TokenType`s are different.
 This allows for a single definition of the instruction `ADD immediate` with the expected parameter types